What is a Customer Avatar and How Can 10x Your Ecom Revenue (With Examples)

 - Having a good customer avatar can help you with product development too.
 What other products related to your brand would your customer avatar buy?

-Going back to avatar Tom, what else other than tents and sleeping bags could you sell to him?
+Going back to my customer avatar example Tom, what else other than tents and sleeping bags could you sell to him?
 What if you added an upsell with a nice pocket knife?
 Is that something he’d buy?
 He probably would.

 Having a detailed customer avatar makes running your business significantly easier and your marketing decisions more effective.
 Realistically, your avatar will be used in nearly every aspect of your business: marketing, websites, images, copy, branding, color schemes, emails, and so on.